 Thanks for coming by!

-I’ve always been classically inclined, ever since my first encounter with a history book (the fabulous Usbourne Book of World History), when I’m informed I used to turn between the pages that covered the Greeks and the Romans again and again.
+I’ve always been classically inclined, ever since my first encounter with a history book (the fabulous Usborne Book of World History), when I’m informed I used to turn between the pages that covered the Greeks and the Romans again and again.
 The books on Greek myth were the ones I would take out of my classroom bookshelves in primary school; I picked up Latin at secondary school in year eight (so at about age twelve); I carried on to do my GCSE and A-level… and it just seemed natural to go on and do a B.A., an M.Phil. and a Ph.D. after that.
+(Obviously this story glosses over a lot of good luck and privilege.)

 I studied for my B.A. and M.Phil. at Newnham College, Cambridge, and for my Ph.D. at Rutgers, the State University of New Jersey.
 I finished my Ph.D. in May 2011 and then moved back to the UK to pursue my academic career here – it’s good to have visited the American system, but there’s no place like home.
 After spending two years as a Teaching Fellow at the University of Birmingham, I’m now a Lecturer in Classics at Royal Holloway, University of London.